hrobben/sf2_Learning/README.md

 #Start testing dbase, login for a blog (todo)

-Trying to implement the knowledge into a blog sit.
+Trying to implement the knowledge into a blog sit. (only testing proposal to implement in future production site)

  Dbase build setup: